 The typical process of galvanisation is described below.

-The steel is then immersed in a flux solution.
+The steel is then immersed into a flux solution.
 This is usually 30% zinc ammonium chloride with wetting agents, maintained at above 65°C. This helps to prevent further oxidation before the galvanising begins.
 The steel is then dried.

 The steel is completely immersed in a bath of molten zinc.
 A uniform coating is produced by the zinc reacting with the steel to form a series of zinc-iron alloy layers.
 The mass of the steel component being protected will determine the thickness of the layers.